Welcome to Year 5!

 My Book Journal

-This is to promote independent reading in Year 5.
-The book is for them to use at home, and bring back to school to be checked.
-Included at the front of the book, is a range of tasks for your child to complete, correlating with a book they are currently reading.
+We use our Book Journals to promote independent reading in Year 5.
+We use this book at home, and bring it back to school to be checked.
+Included at the front of the book, is a range of tasks to complete, correlating with a book we are currently reading.
 The tasks can be done in these books.
 After each activity is finished, parents / carers are expected to sign and date the activity for proof of completion.
-Independent reading, or reading to others can also be dated and signed for.
-These books will then be checked by myself and Miss Lockett, to work towards fortnightly prizes.
+Independent reading, or reading to others can also be dated and signed for to work towards fortnightly prizes.

 After much deliberation, here is my list of must-read books for year 5 children: